drunsinn/pyLSV2/README.md

 See [lsv2_demo.py](https://github.com/drunsinn/pyLSV2/blob/c85d1dc64ce7c5f7e2941d0f558a22a6c702798f/scripts/lsv2_demo.py) for a demonstration of some of the functions.

 Notice: The change from 0.xx to 1.xx brought some major incompatible changes in regards to the API:
- - raise the minimal required python version to 3.5, future releases will even target 3.7
+ - raise the minimal required python version to 3.5, future releases (1.1.x) will target 3.7 or higher
- - change of function names and parameters to better reflect thier use
+ - change of function names and parameters to better reflect their use
- - change of return types from dict to special data class These changes where made intentionaly to make further development easier.
+ - change of return types from dict to special data class These changes where made intentionally to make further development easier.
 See the demo script for an overview of the new API.

 ### Basic example without context manager
 ```